Kong/kongponents/docs/contributing/getting-started.md

 yarn commit
 ```

-This will trigger the Commitizen interactive prompt for building your commit message.
+This will trigger the Commitizen interactive prompt for building your commit message and will allow you to preview your commit.

 ### Enforcing Commit Format